graalvm/vscode-extensions/graalvm/README.md

 If you select GraalVM Enterprise Editon, you will be prompted to accept the Oracle Technology Network License Agreement and requested to enter your email address.
 Providing your email address is mandatory.

 ![Accept Oracle License Agreement](images/otn_license_accept.png)

 The installation wizard will download the package from [Oracle Software Downloads](https://www.oracle.com/downloads/graalvm-downloads.html) in the background and display the progress.
 If you are behind a proxy, setup your proxy configuration by the "Setup Proxy" command or by overriding the `http_proxy` and `https_proxy` environment variables.

-At the same time, the "Install Optional GraalVM Components" window will pop up suggesting to install additional plugins to GraalVM:
+At the same time, the "Install Optional GraalVM Components" window will pop up suggesting to install additional plugins (JavaScript and Node.js support, LLVM, etc.) to GraalVM:
 ![Install Optional GraalVM Components](images/install_optional_components_popup.png)

 Once you confirm, you are taken to the selection list:
 ![Select Components to Install](images/install_components_view.png)

-Note: You can download and install multiple GraalVM distributions and components at the same time.

 ### Add Existing GraalVM

 The **Add Existing GraalVM** action allows you to select the existing GraalVM installation from your local disk.
-As in the previous installation scenario, you are prompted to set the GraalVM installation as default, and to install optional components, if not already installed.
+As in the previous installation scenario, you are prompted to set the GraalVM installation as default, and to install additional plugins, if not already installed.
 **Add Existing GraalVM** can also be invoked by using an icon on the side of the **GRAALVM: INSTALLATIONS** panel.

 ### Set Default Java

 Upon installation completion, the "Set Default Java" action is invoked.
-To set a newly added GraalVM active.
-Click the “home” icon by the side of the installation:
+To set a newly added GraalVM active, click the “home” icon by the side of the installation:

 ![Activate GraalVM](images/activate_graalvm.png)